MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/device-family-availability.md

 ---
-Description: After your packages have been successfully uploaded, you'll see a table that indicates which packages will be offered to specific Windows 10 device families (and earlier OS versions, if applicable), in ranked order.
+description: After your packages have been successfully uploaded, you'll see a table that indicates which packages will be offered to specific Windows 10 device families (and earlier OS versions, if applicable), in ranked order.
 title: Device family availability ms.date: 03/21/2019
 ms.topic: article
 keywords: windows 10, uwp, packages, upload, device family availability ms.localizationpriority: medium
 ---

 # Device family availability

 After your packages have been successfully uploaded on the **Packages** page, the **Device family availability** section will display a table that indicates which packages will be offered to specific Windows 10 device families (and earlier OS versions, if applicable), in ranked order.
 This section also lets you choose whether or not to offer the submission to customers on specific Windows 10 device families.